Logo

 Running Reddit ads with no organic base

-Without organic credibility, ads burn at 3-5x normal CPC.
+Without organic credibility, ads tend to burn through budget at a much higher CPC.
 Build org presence first, then layer ads.

 Outsourcing to agencies at $4-8k/month